New Client Information

 MY TRAINING AND APPROACH TO THERAPY

 I earned a Master’s of Arts in Counseling from Dallas Baptist University in 1999.
 I have an active Licensed Professional Counselor (LPC) license in Oregon and inactive LPC licenses in Texas and Missouri.
-Earning and maintaining an LPC requires supervision from an experienced LPC and regular continuing education.
+Earning and maintaining a LPC requires supervision from an experienced LPC and regular continuing education.
 My areas of special training and expertise include: cognitive behavioral, solution focused, emotional freedom technique, positive psychology and reality therapy approaches.
-I also use animal-assisted therapy with my therapy dog; his presence is optional, please let me know if you do not want him in your sessions.

 If you’re not satisfied with the treatment you are receiving, I encourage you to talk with me about it so that I can respond to your concerns.
 You have the right to contact my licensing board if you feel it is appropriate: